-Rank Location SP M Goal Objective Time Frame Progress to Date 0001 Santa Rosa 02 01 Laboratory classroom in Emeritius 1558 Support student success and training meeting 1 year designed with non functional hoods for use in workforce needs.
-Pharmacy Technician program. supplies and equipment orgainized for maximum use.
-0002 Santa Rosa 01 01 Organized supplies and equipment in a Support studnet success and training with 1 year storage area allocted for Pharmacy current supplies and equipment.
-Technician program in Emeritus adjunct to Laboratory classrooom.
+Rank Location SP M Goal Objective Time Frame Progress to Date 0000 Santa Rosa 04 07 Pharmacy Lab and Dispensary being moved to Room 4027 in Race building.
+Will be ready by August 2019.
+0001 Santa Rosa 02 01 Laboratory classroom in Emeritius 1558 designed with non functional hoods for use in Support student success and training meeting workforce needs.
+1 year Pharmacy Technician program. supplies and equipment orgainized for maximum use. workforce needs.
+0002 Santa Rosa 01 01 Organized supplies and equipment in a storage area allocted for Pharmacy Technician program in Emeritus adjunct to Laboratory classrooom.
+Support studnet success and training with current supplies and equipment.
+1 year 0003 Santa Rosa 01 06 We plan creating and adding a 1-2 unit class on 'Insurance and Billing for the Pharmacy Tech.'
+There has been much discussion about this plus demand.
+We believe our students will be more prepared for their careers and ready to hit the ground running.
+To enhance student learning and employability 1 year